decentralized-identity/sidetree/docs/protocol.md

 {
   "type": "revoke",
-  "didUniqueSuffix": "The unique suffix of the DID to be revoked.", "recoveryOtp": "The current one-time recovery password.", "signedOperationData": {
+  "didUniqueSuffix": "The unique suffix of the DID to be revoked.", "recoveryRevealValue": "The current one-time recovery password.", "signedOperationData": {
     "protected": "JWS header.",
     "payload": "JWS encoded JSON object containing revoke operation data that are signed.",